junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean shrugs dismissively.
 "What do you know about him?"

-"Just a poor old-fashioned star like any old rich and famous after they're not rich or famous anymore," Crowley says nonchalantly.
+"Just some old-fashioned second-tier star like any out-dated Hollywood stars getting all lusty for attention after they're not young or beautiful or famous anymore," Crowley says nonchalantly.

 "No, not the rock star, Lucifer!"
 Dean cuts him off.